svn2github/primer3/primer/branches/maido_triinu/README.primer3_1.0.1.txt

 PRIMER_MAX_END_STABILITY (float 999.9999, default 100.0)

-The maximum stability for the five 3' bases of a left or right primer.
+The maximum stability for the last five 3' bases of a left or right primer.
 Bigger numbers mean more stable 3' ends.
-The value is the maximum delta G for duplex disruption for the five 3' bases as calculated using the nearest neighbor parameters published in Breslauer, Frank, Bloeker and Marky, Proc.
+The value is the maximum delta G (kcal/mol) for duplex disruption for the five 3' bases as calculated using the Nearest-Neighbor parameter values specified by PRIMER_TM_SANTALUCIA.
+If PRIMER_TM_SANTALUCIA is set to [1] (the default value) the table of thermodynamic parameters suggested by SantaLucia 1998, ["SantaLucia JR. (1998).
+A unified view of polymer, dumbbell and oligonucleotide DNA nearest-neighbor thermodynamics.
+Proc.
 Natl.
 Acad.
-Sci.
-USA, vol 83, pp 3746-3750.
-Primer3 uses a completely permissive default value for backward compatibility (which we may change in the next release).
-Rychlik recommends a maximum value of 9 (Wojciech Rychlik, "Selection of Primers for Polymerase Chain Reaction" in BA White, Ed., "Methods in Molecular Biology, Vol. 15: PCR Protocols: Current Methods and Applications", 1993, pp 31-40, Humana Press, Totowa NJ).
+Sci., 95, 1460-65."] parameter values are used; if PRIMER_TM_SANTALUCIA is set to [0] the table of thermodynamic values published by Breslauer et al. 1986, ["Breslauer KJ, Frank R, Blöcker H and Marky LA.
+(1986) Prediciting DNA duplex stability from the base sequence.
+Proc.
+Natl.
+Acad.
+Sci., 83, 4746-50."] parameter values are used.
+If PRIMER_TM_SANTALUCIA=1 the deltaG values for the most stable and for the most labile 5mer duplex are 6.86 kcal/mol (GCGCG) and 0.86 kcal/mol (TATAT) respectively.
+If PRIMER_TM_SANTALUCIA=0 the deltaG values for the most stable and for the most labile 5mer are 13.4 kcal/mol (GCGCG) and 4.6 kcal/mol (TATAC) respectively.

 PRIMER_PRODUCT_OPT_TM (float, default 0.0)